stefan-b-jakobsson/x16-upgrade/README.md

 - Name of the creator of the package
 - Date and time when the package was created (UTC)

-After that follows a list of firmware components to be installed including the version numbers of these new components.
+After that follows a list of firmware components to be installed and their respective version numbers.

 The Kernal ROM version is prefixed with "R" if it's an official release, and "PR" if it's a pre-release.
 If it's a custom build, the word "Custom" is displayed".